 Systemic treatments can affect the whole body.
 They are most useful for more advanced or quickly growing skin lymphomas.
 In some cases, a systemic treatment is combined with a skin-directed treatment or with another systemic treatment.

-This treatment is also called extracorporeal photopheresis, or ECP.
+This treatment is also called extracorporeal photopheresis (ECP).
 It is sometimes used for T-cell skin lymphomas, especially Sezary syndrome.
 It is thought to work by killing some lymphoma cells directly and by boosting the body’s immune response against other lymphoma cells.

 Side effects are usually minor.
 The most significant side effect is sensitivity to sunlight for about a day after each treatment, which might result in sunburn or other problems.
-It is very important to protect yourself from sunlight as much as possible during this time.
+It's very important to protect yourself from sunlight as much as possible during this time.

 Chemotherapy (chemo) uses strong drugs to treat cancer.
 When the drugs are injected into a vein or a muscle or taken by mouth, they enter the bloodstream and reach all areas of the body.

 Systemic chemo is not often used for early skin lymphoma, but it may be used if the disease in the skin is more advanced and no longer getting better with other treatments.
-It can also be helpful if the lymphoma has spread to lymph nodes, blood, or distant organs and tissues.
+It can also be helpful if the lymphoma has spread to the lymph nodes, blood, or to other parts of the body.

-Many chemo drugs are useful in treating patients with skin lymphoma, including:
+Many chemo drugs can be useful in treating patients with skin lymphoma, including:

-Often a single drug is tried first, but sometimes patients are treated with drug combinations like those used for lymphoma not involving the skin.
+Often a single drug is tried first, but sometimes combinations of drugs are used, like those used for lymphoma not involving the skin.
 For example, a chemo regimen called CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) may be used, often along with the monoclonal antibody rituximab (Rituxan), which is described below.